SpongeBob SquarePants season 6: Production

 The season's executive producers were series creator Stephen Hillenburg and Paul Tibbitt, who also acted as the series' showrunner.
 Upon the announcement of Nickelodeon signing the new show The Mighty B! on December 12, 2006, it renewed SpongeBob SquarePants for a sixth season with 26 episodes in order, surpassing the 100-episode mark.
 Cyma Zarghami, president of Nickelodeon, said "One of the great things about animation is that you can play it over and over again, and kids will still watch it [...]
 With live action they won't."
 On March 3, 2008, the season premiered with the episode "Krabby Road".
 It was written by Luke Brookshier, Nate Cash, and Eric Shaw, while Alan Smart served as animation director.

 In 2009, Nickelodeon began celebrating the tenth anniversary of the show with Square Roots: The Story of SpongeBob SquarePants, a documentary special by filmmaker Patrick Creadon, that discusses the history of the show and the ascent of the "absorbing character's journey to pop culture stardom".
 Creator Stephen Hillenburg, speaking by phone from Southern California, said "Ten years.
 I never imagined working on the show to this date and this long.
 I really figured we might get a season and a cult following, and that might be it."
 In an interview, Tom Kenny told that "What I'm most proud of is that kids still really like it and care about it [...]
 They eagerly await new episodes.
 People who were young children when it started 10 years ago are still watching it and digging it and think it's funny.
 That's the loving cup for me."

-Nickelodeon also broadcast a 50 ½-hour television marathon titled "The Ultimate SpongeBob SpongeBash Weekend".
+Nickelodeon also broadcast a 50 1/2-hour television marathon titled "The Ultimate SpongeBob SpongeBash Weekend".
 The marathon featured the ten most memorable episodes as picked by its viewers on Nick.com.
 The night capped off with a television encore of The SpongeBob SquarePants Movie at 8 PM.
 On July 19, ten new episodes including the special episode "To SquarePants or Not to SquarePants" premiered.
 Paramount Home Entertainment released a 14-disc DVD titled The First 100 Episodes on September 22, 2009.
 The DVD runs approximately 2200 minutes and includes the first 100 episodes of the series.
 A second SpongeBob SquarePants television film, titled Truth or Square, aired on Nickelodeon on November 6, 2009.
 Several celebrities made live action cameo appearances on the film, including Rosario Dawson, LeBron James, Tina Fey, Will Ferrell, Craig Ferguson, Robin Williams and P!nk, while Ricky Gervais provided opening and closing narration for the film.

 Animation was handled overseas in South Korea at Rough Draft Studios.
 Animation directors credited with episodes in the sixth season included Andrew Overtoom, Alan Smart, and Tom Yasumi.
 Episodes were written by a team of writers, which consisted of Casey Alexander, Steven Banks, Luke Brookshier, Nate Cash, Zeus Cervas, Sean Charmatz, Derek Iversen, Tom King, Dani Michaeli, Richard Pursel, Chris Reccardi, Aaron Springer, Eric Shaw, and Paul Tibbitt.
 The season was storyboarded by Alexander, Brookshier, Cash, Cervas, Charmatz, King, Reccardi, and Springer.